krishamoud/krishamoud.github.io/_posts/2015-06-03-building-a-facebook-clone-with-meteorjs.md

 })
 {% endhighlight %}

 All this code is doing is checking if there are no users when the server starts.
 If there are no users then it goes into a `for` loop making 100 http calls to the api endpoint, the response is a fake user.
-I deleted the fields I didn't want or need then created a user object and used the built in meteor method `Accounts.createUser(user)` to create 100 accounts that would be the same.
+I deleted the fields I didn't want or need then created a user object and used the built in meteor method `Accounts.createUser(user)` to create 100 accounts that would have the same data structure.

 Done.